 A delightful petit four of chocolate and porcini mushroom was hard to appreciate at that stage, but it was certainly interesting.

 Chef Mendes knows very well how to bring out talent in the kitchen: he showed it at the Loft Project and it shone through all the dishes served on our table.
 His approach is to serve top-quality, fine-dining food in a cool and easygoing way.
-However, Mendes offers a meal where – although you don’t know exactly when – there is definitely a moment when you (or, actually, he) should stop.
+However, Mendes offers a meal where – although you don’t know exactly when – there is definitely a point which you (or, actually, he) should stop.

 Shifting between perfect courses and unnecessary pairings and contaminations, the potential is great, but boundaries need to be defined: this is a restaurant, not a test kitchen.

-In terms of wine offering the selection was smart, with a wide range of independent Champagne-makers.
+In terms of wine offerings the selection was smart, with a wide range of independent Champagne-makers.
 The suggested pairings were appealing but there was no sommelier in the room to help with à la carte choices.